 Graham’s philosophic project in Reason and Spontaneity, a continuation of his earlier work The Problem of Value, 1961, is to articulate a general view of the ground of all values (moral as well as aesthetic) in the single imperative “be aware of all relevant factors” or as Zhuangzi would say “mirror things as they are.”
 Graham then applies this general claim analytically to a host of apparent polarities such as reason and spontaneity, rationalism and irrationalism, science and poetry, “Is and Ought,” and so on.
 This essay will focus on the rationalism – irrationalism divide, and use it to refer to some of the other Western dichotomies where relevant.
 Graham’s philosophic project and his academic focus on Chinese Daoist thought come together in his attempt to use the thought of a more naïve culture to attempt to repair some of the damage done to Western philosophy by the modern rationalist, analytic reduction of human motivation to rule following, excluding spontaneous inclination as an important component.
-For Graham, logical analysis was both the West’s contribution to human awareness, and in its contemporary form, its blindness, such that it can no longer insightfully address the question, “how should I live.”
+For Graham, logical analysis was both the West’s contribution to human awareness, and in its contemporary form, its blindness, such that it can no longer insightfully address the question, “how should I live?”.
 To say all of this historically, Graham thinks that at about the same time that Greek civilization began to concentrate on logical analysis, Chinese culture moved in a different direction to deal with the chaos of conflicting values it was experiencing, and the contemporary Western world could profit from inspecting its insights, especially those of the composite, Daoist work, Zhuangzi (Chuang-tzu), in its disputations with other schools of thought, including Confucianism (moral, rule-following rationalism).

 A good way of proceeding is to linger a bit over the first few pages of Reason and Spontaneity in order to get a sense of Graham’s phraseology and watch him define the goals and terms of the book.
-He begins by asserting the “we men of reason have been misunderstanding the relation between reason and spontaneity,” and, in particular, with the thought that “even our most deeply considered choices of ends are often … choices between goals which are themselves spontaneous.”
+He begins by asserting that “we men of reason have been misunderstanding the relation between reason and spontaneity,” and, in particular, with the thought that “even our most deeply considered choices of ends are often … choices between goals which are themselves spontaneous.”
 He defines “spontaneous” as “all activity which is not the result of considered choices,” and gives as examples of unquestionably spontaneous those aspects of life which reason criticizes and attempts to correct, but which are not initially chosen:

-… the physical processes of birth, breathing, digestion, orgasm, death; the emotions; desires and aversions …, revcries and fantasies, instances of love, mystical illumination, intellectual discovery, artistic creation and contemplation.
+… the physical processes of birth, breathing, digestion, orgasm, death; the emotions; desires and aversions …, reveries and fantasies, instances of love, mystical illumination, intellectual discovery, artistic creation and contemplation.

 And, he suggests that in spite of 18th and 19th century attacks upon conscious reason, we “are not yet accustomed to thinking of ourselves as primarily spontaneous beings, whose intellect … can do nothing but choose between the directions in which we found ourselves being spontaneously pulled.”
 Indicating this is clearly his own view, Graham goes on to say that many problems “reveal themselves as in a new light” by adopting this perspective, i.e., that the obligation “to be aware of things as they objectively are, will commit me to prefer the goal to which I am drawn when most aware.”
 The plan of the book then is to follow the implications of this idea through its various themes, including the differences among rationalism, irrationalism and anti-rationalism.
 “A simple idea defines itself most clearly when exposed to a rapid display from all angles.”